LeRatonLaveurSolitaire/Wireless-power-transfer-system_nucleo/README.md

 ## Embedded project

 The `WPT_system` folder contain the STM32 CubeMX project.
 To use it, open the folder with STM32CubeIDE, connect the board to the computer and click on `Run WPT_system Debug` to compile and upload the code on the board.
 Once done, the board can run an analysis when the USER button is pressed.
-If the lines 423 to 429 and 543 to 552 of `WPT_system\Core\Src\main.c` are left uncommented, the data are transfered through UART to be analysed and visualised with a computer.
+If the lines 286 to 293, 329 to 336 and 358 to 366 of `WPT_system\Core\Src\main.c` are left uncommented, the data are transfered through UART to be analysed and visualised with a computer.
 However, this slow down the estimation as the sending of the impedance through UART take around 10 sec.

 ## Neural Network